-2. The Strategic Investment Plan was approved by the Commission in December 2018, and has a stated purpose "to match capacity and capability requirements of developing states and territories with appropriate investment strategies."
-The Commission agreed that the Plan would be updated annually by the Secretariat for approval by the Commission and that the Secretariat would report to the Commission on implementation of the Strategic Investment Plan each year.
+- 2. The Strategic Investment Plan was approved by the Commission in December 2018.
+Its stated purpose is "to match capacity and capability requirements of developing states and territories with appropriate investment strategies."
+The Commission agreed that the Plan would be updated annually by the Secretariat for approval by the Commission and that the Secretariat would report to the Commission on implementation of the Strategic Investment Plan each year. - 3.
+In December 2019, during the WCPFC16 meeting, FFA members requested that when preparing future Strategic Investment Plan updates, that further detail be provided on how and whether specific requests were met, including how the Secretariat assisted with any administrative support, where relevant (WCPFC16 Summary Report, paragraph 134 135).
+The agreed outcome was "The Commission approved the Updated 2019 Strategic Investment Plan (Attachment G) and tasked the Secretariat to provide additional information and context to the revisions and updates made to the Strategic Investment Plan."
+(WCPFC16 Summary Report, paragraph 136)